CARROT: A Learned Cost-Constrained Retrieval Optimization System for RAG: Introduction

 \section{Introduction}

-Although LLMs have demonstrated exceptional capabilities in generation tasks, they often struggle with accessing up-to-date information, which can lead to hallucinations \cite{huang2023surveyhallucinationlargelanguage,xu2024hallucinationinevitableinnatelimitation}.
-To address these challenges, RAG has emerged as a crucial solution.
-By integrating external data sources into LLM, RAG can provide more accurate, relevant, and up-to-date information.
-Nowadays, RAG has been widely studied in the context of LLMs especially for tasks requiring update external knowledge such as question answering task~\cite{asai2023selfrag,sarthi2024raptor,Microsoft}, medical information retrieval~\cite{singhal2022largelanguagemodelsencode,alkhalaf2024applying}, and time series analysis~\cite{ravuru2024agenticretrievalaugmentedgenerationtime,jin2023time,ye2024surveytimeseriesfoundation}.
-External data sources are often extremely large, making it impractical to input them directly into the LLM.
-To address this issue, data is typically split into disjoint chunks and stored in a vector database, and then users query the most useful chunks to construct prompts for LLMs.
-Therefore, designing efficient and accurate structures and algorithms to search for the most relevant chunks has become a prominent research topic and has been widely studied in both the database~\cite{xue2024demonstrationdbgptgenerationdata,zhao2024chat2data} and machine learning communities~\cite{asai2023selfrag,yu2024rankrag,wang2024richrag}.
+Although LLMs have demonstrated exceptional capabilities in generative tasks, they still struggle with accessing up-to-date information~\cite{chat2data,DBLP:journals/pvldb/AutoTQA,DBLP:journals/pacmmod/tablegpt,DBLP:journals/pvldb/LLMdatalake}, leading to hallucinations~\cite{hall}.
+RAG has emerged as a crucial solution to address this issue, especially for tasks requiring updated external knowledge such as question answering tasks~\cite{hall,raptor,NL2SQL,DBLP:journals/pvldb/AutoTQA}, personalized agents~\cite{crafting}, and time series analysis~\cite{DBLP:conf/emnlp/FonsKPZBVV24,DBLP:journals/pvldb/tsg}.
+External data is often too large to input directly into LLMs, so it is split into chunks stored in a vector database~\cite{DBLP:journals/pacmmod/debugrag,richrag,GraphRAG,DBLP:conf/nips/rankrag,DBLP:conf/acl/Mrag}.
+Users query these chunks to create prompts, making efficient and accurate search algorithms a key research focus in the information retrieval domain~\cite{hall,DBLP:journals/pvldb/text2sqlnew,DBLP:journals/pacmmod/tablegpt,DBLP:journals/pvldb/AutoTQA,DBLP:journals/pvldb/LLMdatalake,chat2data}.
+Note that although Agentic RAG~\cite{DBLP:conf/emnlp/FLARE,DBLP:journals/corr/abs-2501-09136} establishes a new paradigm for complex, multi-step tasks, it does not render standard RAG obsolete and may rely on standard RAG for subtasks.
+Moreover, standard RAG remains the default choice for efficient, single-turn information retrieval in enterprise Q\&A, as evidenced by results on knowledge-intensive tasks and broad industry adoption~\cite{DBLP:conf/nips/CRAG, DBLP:journals/pvldb/vectordb}.